 I’ve contributed a chapter to this book; it’s called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy.
-It will be published by Routledge and will come out in September 2020.
+It is published by Routledge.

 The book presents counter-traditional perspectives on existential practice and theory written by clinicians and theorists who are critical of the ways in which existential therapies have slumbered under the weight of evidence based conformity and received orthodoxy.